What is Partition Wall?

 These slabs are produced by mixing Portland cement to wood shavings or wood wool with a limited quantity of gypsum.
 The weight of this slab is about 4.8 kN/m3.
 When this type of slab is used to make a partition wall, it is called wood wool slab partition.

 It has good sound insulation as well as fire-resistant properties.
 Since the weight of the slabs is light, the partition of these slabs is also light in weight.
 The size of units is of the order of 1.8 m * 0.6 m with thickness varying from 50 mm to 75 mm.

 (10) A.C And G.I Sheet Partition

-A.C or G.I sheet partitions are another types of partition walls that are made by fixing asbestos cement sheet or galvanized sheets on a suitable supporting frame in single or double leaf.
+A.C. or G.I. sheet partitions are another type of partition walls that are made by fixing asbestos cement sheets or galvanized sheets on a suitable supporting frame in single or double leaf.

-They are durable and have good fire resisting properties.
-These partitions can be used in case of office and public buildings with a suitable decorative look.
+They are durable and have good fire-resisting properties.
+These partitions can be used in the case of office and public buildings with a suitable decorative look.
 They may be fixed to permanent verticle posts or maybe clamped and attached to metal runners at the ceiling and floor levels.

-➤ Well in fire-resistant even in high temperature.
+➤ Well in fire-resistant even in high temperatures.

 ➤ Good in light-proof.